mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ### Yearly lab goals meeting

 In the fall, we will schedule a half day lab meeting to discuss our projects and goals as a lab.
 During this time, I will also give a 'state of the lab' update on lab achievements, funding, and lab directions for the next year.
 We will also use this time to review this handbook to make sure it is up-to-date, useful, and reflects our shared values and expectations.

+### Yearly lab organization and cleaning

+We will have a day dedicated to lab organization and cleaning scheduled during the last week of classes in the spring semester on our normal lab meeting day.
+All lab members are expected to participate during the time you would normally be in the lab.
+Our goals for the day include:
+- Ensuring your lab notebook is organized and up-to-date and creating a compressed back-up to send to me
+- Organizing and documenting your data and code for ongoing projects
+- Reviewing lab inventory in LabSuit and our sample inventory spreadsheets
+- Cleaning and organizing the wet lab and dry lab spaces
+- Double checking that we are complying with all lab safety requirements

+We will also have a lab lunch on me!

 ## Seminars